Sloot25/Sloot25/README.md

   - :school: I am a `Computer Science Student` at [Faculty of Science](https://www.fciencias.unam.mx/) at [National Autonomous University of Mexico](https://www.unam.mx/).
   - :technologist: I love using Software as a solution for every `Problem`.
-  - :student: I’m currently learning `Computer Science` and `Software Engineering`.
+  - :student: I’m currently learning `Computer Science`.
   - :nerd_face: Always `learning new things`.
   - :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](http://lnkiy.in/Ahmed_Hossam_Resume).